-The best ethical jumpsuits for this year come in all fabrics, cuts and styles!
+The best ethical jumpsuits for this and the coming year come in all fabrics, cuts and styles!

 By Chere Di Boscio